 Bryan Kim reviews Indochine, a Noho institution known more for its atmosphere and celebrity past than its food.
 Despite a fading culinary relevance, it remains a quintessentially New York experience.

-"Dishes like the Amok Cambodgien (sole steamed in banana leaf) and Sticky Rice are highlighted as satisfying, alongside the simple yet tasty Shaking Beef."
+"The Amok Cambodgien (sole steamed in banana leaf) and the Sticky Rice with Vietnamese sausage are highlighted as satisfying dishes.
+Shaking Beef is also recommended for its simple, soy-forward flavor [1]."

 Important Note